How Much Should I Feed My Puppy?

-It's best to transition a puppy to a raw diet as soon as their digestive systems will allow.
-You can expect some soft poo as their digestive system adjusts to the new diet.
+It's best to transition your puppy to a raw diet as soon as their digestive system will allow.
+You can expect some soft poo as they adjust to the new diet.
 Provided they're otherwise in good spirits, this should pass in a few days.

-If they have diarrhoea for three or more days, you should switch to a food you know agrees with them.
+If your puppy has diarrhea for three or more days, you should either try cooking your raw food or switch to a food that you know agrees with them.
 You can reintroduce another protein source to get an idea of what's upsetting them.
 If they show further signs of ill health, such as refusal to eat or lethargy, seek the advice of your vet.

 To support their growing bodies and immune systems, we should feed meals that give puppies complete and balanced nutrition.
 This is especially important for a large breed puppy, who will have special needs to build strong bones as they grow.
 Too much calcium is problematic, as well as too little.

 So, what should I feed my puppy?